a new mission for a former convent

 Each room is equipped with an electric pull-out bed with anti-bedsore mattress.
 A table, chair, and sofa are provided, but residents can also bring their own furniture.
 The carefully chosen seating material and curtains in the communal lounges, which also have therapeutic kitchens, provide an additional experience.

-assar architects and Ibens were commissioned once more in 2019 to expand the centre from 64 rooms and 10 assisted living units.
+assar and Ibens were commissioned once more in 2019 to expand the centre from 64 rooms and 10 assisted living units.

 The new wing is connected to the existing building in an L-shape.
 It frames the campus at the back and offers residents a breathtaking view of the adjacent nature reserve.
 At the same time, the neo-Gothic convent chapel remains a focal point of the landscape.